Utah's Online School Library Activities

 The Mason-Dixon Line became established in 1768.
 It is said that the Mason-Dixon Line eventually became a cultural division.
 What does that mean?
 What part did the Mason-Dixon Line play in the 1800s during the Civil War?

 Utah's Online School Library can provide your students with credible information about the early American colonies and the efforts of Mason and Dixon.
-The Gale Virtual Reference Library, Gale Student Resources in Context, and EBSCO's Databases are good places to start.
+The Gale Virtual Reference Library, Gale Student Resources in Context is good places to start.

 Secondary - Social Studies - U.S. History I